Your visual acuity, or clarity of vision, represents how well you are able to see letters or objects at a given distance.

 In some cases, visual acuity can change as a result of environmental or hormonal factors, but it is always best to seek your eye doctor’s professional medical advice.

-If you notice that your vision is not as sharp as it used to be, even if you have recently had an eye exam, schedule an appointment with your eye doctor.
+If you notice that your vision is not as sharp as it used to be, even if you have recently had an eye exam, schedule an appointment with an eye doctor.

 A change in your visual acuity can signal a more significant problem such as an ocular condition or disease, and early detection can facilitate earlier treatment, protecting both your vision and ocular health.